Learn how to enable and configure API access for your instance

-Full API endpoint documentation is available at api.kandji.io.
-This article walks through the steps of generating an API token within your Kandji instance.
+Complete API endpoint documentation is available at api.kandji.io.
+This article walks through generating an API token within your Kandji instance.

-The Kandji API is automatically available to customers Plan 500 or higher.
-The API is not enabled by default on new or existing instances.
-If you would like API access to be enabled for your instance, please contact support.
+The Kandji API is automatically available to customers Plan 500 or higher, but it is not enabled on new or existing instances by default.
+Contact support to enable API access for your instance.

 API access is available as an add-on for customers below Plan 500.
 See our pricing page for plan details.

 The Kandji API currently has an API rate limit of 10,000 requests per hour per tenant.

 Kandji uses instance-level bearer tokens to control access to the API To generate one:

 - Click the Add API Token button to create a new API key.